prankuragarwal/Factoid-based-Question-Answer-Chatbot/README.md

 $ python3 testQA.py
 ```

-Test script outputs the no of question and correct retrieval of the answer.
-And match this answer with what was tagged by human.
+Test script outputs the number of questions and correct retrieval of the answer and match this answer with what was tagged by human.
 It computes the accuracy of the QA answer prediction and stores final result in "accuracy.csv"

 Accuracy of prediction is defined by: